China suggests U.S. may have fabricated evidence for cyberattacks

 Territorial rows have strained several of China's key diplomatic relationships, including those with Vietnam, the Philippines and Japan.

-Japan said this week that Chinese aircraft had come within a few dozen meters of its warplanes in the East China Sea where both countries claim a string of uninhabited islands administered by Tokyo.
-Each side accused the other of dangerous behavior.
+Japan said this week that Chinese aircraft had come within a few dozen metres of its warplanes in the East China Sea where both countries claim a string of uninhabited islands administered by Tokyo.
+Each side accused the other of dangerous behaviour.

 Ties with Vietnam frayed this month over an oil rig China deployed to disputed waters in the South China Sea.
 That sparked anti-Chinese rioting in Vietnam and confrontations between vessels from the two countries.